 - How to find a mobile home park to buy

 - How to operate a mobile home park

-At the course I was able to spend more quality time with Kate to discuss our strategy.
-We also got to hang out with 100 other people who share the same interest!
+During the course, I was able to spend more quality time with Kate to discuss our strategy.
+We alsohung out with 100 other people who share the same interest!

 On Saturday we visited multiple mobile home parks.
 While it was really helpful to see each park up close, I know the ones we will be buying will not look anything like the ones in Orange County.
 Most of them didn’t even look like mobile homes!

-“Now that you are an expert from the boot camp, what are your next steps?”
+“After taking the course, what are your next steps?”